johnwbyrd/kappari/README.md

 # Kappari: Understanding Paprika 3's API and Database

-This project documents how Paprika Recipe Manager 3 works under the hood.
-Kappari documents Paprika Recipe Manager's REST API and local SQLite database.
+This reverse-engineering documentation project describes how Paprika Recipe Manager 3 works, under the hood.
+Kappari documents Paprika Recipe Manager's v2 REST API and local SQLite database, used in v3 of the Paprika Recipe Manager product.

 ## What is This?